About UsFlorida StatutesFlorida Point SystemTicket AttorneysFlorida Clerks of CourtFlorida DMVHS (DMV)Traffic SchoolsContact Attorney

 Florida Auto Accident Attorneys

-Have you or a family member been injured in an automobile, trucking, motorcycle or any other vehicle accident in Florida?
-If so, you have come to the right place.
-This page will provide you with valuable information and allow you to contact a Florida personal injury attorney that would be willing to provide you with a free consultation to discuss your potential personal injury claim.
+If you or a family member been injured in an automobile, trucking, motorcycle or any other vehicle accident in Florida, you have come to the right place.
+This page will provide you with valuable information about Florida auto accident, and personal injury claims.
+There is also an online form that will refer you to a Florida personal injury attorney who will provide you with a free consultation to discuss your potential car accident claim.

 Who was at fault for the accident?